yehudacohen/alchemy/alchemy-web/docs/providers/fs/static-text-file.md

 # StaticTextFile

-The StaticTextFile resource creates plain text files in your filesystem using [Node.js File System](https://nodejs.org/api/fs.html).
+The StaticTextFile resource creates and manages plain text files in the filesystem using [Alchemy's File System](https://alchemy.run/docs/concepts/fs) capabilities.

 # Minimal Example

-Creates a simple text file with content.
+Creates a simple text file with content:

 ```ts
 import { StaticTextFile } from "alchemy/fs";